erdemiraysu/Exploratory-Movie-Analyses/README.md

 ## Results and Conclusions
 ***
-WHICH GENRE?
+WHAT GENRES OF MOVIES TO MAKE?
 * With low-medium budget ($4.5-16M), make movies of Mystery and Horror.
-They bring close to 300% ROI but about 20-25M $ in profit.
+They bring more than 300% ROI but about $25-30M in profit.
 * With high budget (>$40M), make movies of Animation, Adventure and Sci-Fi.
-They bring close to 200% ROI but about 200-250 M $ in profit.
+They bring close to 200% ROI but close to $200-250 M in profit.
 ![Barplot_RoibyBudget_2](https://user-images.githubusercontent.com/61121277/167764190-3d3c98ea-467d-4f43-af94-1fe03a88f232.png)
 ![Barplot_RoibyBudget_4](https://user-images.githubusercontent.com/61121277/167764199-a1bfa278-e86c-43ba-ad83-46d8816ec952.png)